Have you ever been out and about on a cold night, only to come home and fire up your wood-stove or fireplace?

 Once you have your wood located and ready to roll, you’ll have to get your logs into smaller, more manageable pieces.

-Again, this isn’t something that you should go at if you are green to the idea of a chainsaw.
+Again, this isn’t something that you should go to if you are green to the idea of a chainsaw.
 Be sure to seek out help if needed.

 4. Place Wood on Base